 Intriguing Starbucks to Visit in Japan

-The four storey Tokyo Roastery is one of the biggest Starbucks in the world and had queues when it first opened.
-It’s located in at 2-19-23 Aobadai in Meguro-
+The four-storey Tokyo Roastery is one of the biggest Starbucks in the world, and when it first opened, it had queues.
+It’s located at 2-19-23 Aobadai in Meguro.

-In Kyoto, Starbucks Coffee Kyoto Ninenzaka Yasaka Chaya is one of the many Starbucks around Japan designed to fit into local surroundings.
+In Kyoto, Starbucks Coffee Kyoto Ninenzaka Yasaka Chaya is one of the many Starbucks around Japan designed to fit into local surroundings – that’s it above.
 It’s built into a traditional old house and has tatami mat seating.
-You’ll find it on Ninenzaka and it’s a good stop off if you’re heading to Kiyomizudera shrine.
+You’ll find it on Ninenzaka, which is a good stop-off if you’re heading to Kiyomizudera shrine.

 There are others, but that’s a post for another day.